 Child Support Agreements

 There are two types of Child Support Agreements, a Limited Child Suppport Agreement and a Binding Child Support Agreement.
 These agreements can provide for contributions to school fees, health and children’s extra curricular expenses for example.
-The main purpose of these agreements is to formalise an arrangement for child support which is different to the assessment of child support that would issue from the Child Support Agency.
+The main purpose of these agreements is to formalise an arrangement for child support which is different to the assessment of child support that would issue from the Services Australia–child support.

 Child support is often vital to the financial surivial of the parent entitled to receive child support.
 It can be a complex area.
 Contact us to discuss your child support issue.